ashkann/mixin/README.md

 Tries to implement a mixin composition framework that helps organizing your code using mixins.

-Mixin (aka traits, mixin composition) is a mechanism of code reuse that is considered the right version on multiple-inheritance.
+Mixin (aka traits, mixin composition) is a mechanism of code reuse that is considered the right version of multiple-inheritance.

 You can reach me at ashkan.kh.nazary@gmail.com